 Encryption guarantees the confidentiality of a data transaction.
 Content integrity guarantees that the receiving trading partner gets the data in its originally sent form, ensuring that no modifications have been made to the data when it is in transit between trading partners.

 Content integrity is achieved if the sender provides a digital signature, which includes an integrity control value.
 This value can be computed by using an appropriate cryptographic algorithm to fingerprint the data content.
 These cryptographic algorithms are called one-way hash functions or message integrity checks.
 Unlike encryption algorithms, however, one-way hash functions cannot be reversed or decrypted.
 One-way hash functions are constructed such that the probability is infinitely small that some arbitrary piece of plain-text can be hashed to a particular value, or that any two pieces of plain-text can be hashed to the same value.
-One-way hash values are usually 112 to 512 bits long.
+One-way hash values are usually 112 bits or more.
 The longer the hash value, the more secure it is.

 Encryption of zip files